panukettu/panukettunen.com/src/pages/blog/url-shortener/index.md

 After this we can run the local dependency like: `npm run shorten https://google.com googel`
 It's nice but we'd rather do it globally

-Easiest way to accomplish this is with a windows box to install [Cmder](http://cmder.net/) as your goto command-line tool.
-I recommend using Cmder over cmd.exe anyways.
+Easiest way to accomplish this is with a **windows** box to install [Cmder](http://cmder.net/) as your goto command-line tool.
+I recommend using **Cmder** over cmd.exe anyways.
 You can then edit the `user-alias.cmd` file in your `/path/to/cmder/config/` folder.

 Add the following in the file: `shorten=cmd /c "cd /d {path-to-local-repo} && npm run shorten $1 $2"`

 **There we go!**

+Pop up a command-line and type `shorten http://www.google.com google`

+It should:

+1. Insert the line in `_redirects` file.
+2. Make a commit and push it to GitHub

+**Netlify** will automatically start building it from there.

+Thanks for reading!

 _I did not come up with this!
-Credits to [Kent C. Dodds and his netlify-shortener](https://github.com/kentcdodds/netlify-shortener)_
+Credits to [Kent C. Dodds with the netlify-shortener](https://github.com/kentcdodds/netlify-shortener)_